ARE YOU READY TO collaborate WITH US?

 - Have Lori as an offsite supervisor–ask her about the numerous benefits of off-site supervision and the many lessons learned from other associates who had unfortunate experiences with on-site supervisors at hospitals, non-profits, and the private sector.

 - I have an office for just 2 LPC associates to use to see clients.
 I would be your supervisor, we would meet weekly for individual supervision and at least every 5 weeks for group supervision.
-Like other counseling offices, interns will have to bring in a minimum amount of money in order to cover your supervision and the room cost before you would then start to earn a majority percentage of your client fees.
+Like other counseling offices, associates will have to bring in a minimum amount of money in order to cover your supervision and the room cost before you would then start to earn a majority percentage of your client fees.
 Reimbursement is based upon a tiered incentive plan with reimbursement rates up to 70%.
 You would be considered an employee of Lori Vann LLC.
-I will help you with marketing, networking, and referrals, but interns are responsible for these things, too.
+I will help you with marketing, networking, and referrals, but associates are responsible for these things, too.

 - Supervision from an International Mental Health Media Commentator for Radio, Television, and Print media, Speaker, and 5x author with connections all over the Metroplex, the U.S., and Internationally